 Travel and Isolation Information

-Students or parents must download our RIE iCent app for vital information on travelling and arriving in Richmond.
+Please review the Overview of the Travel and Arrival Process as a guide for students coming to Richmond this fall.
 All parties should also read our Pre-Departure and Arrival Guide / 国际学生 出发前和到达指南 before leaving their home country and travelling to Richmond.

 To enter Canada, students must: